Benidorm International Song Festival: History

 After a break of seven consecutive years, the contest was held again in 1993, beginning its third phase.
 In that first year, two categories were differentiated, the pop-rock final and the light song final, but from 1994 onwards, the old formula of awarding prizes to a single song was reinstated.
-The event became international in 2004, adopting the name of Festival Internacional de la Canción de Benidorm (Benidorm International Song Festival), and ceased to be held after its 39th edition (held in 2006) due to the lack of interest from the public and the media.
-During these 14 editions, the media repercussion of the festival was null, despite awarding the first prize to Alazán, Coral Segovia and La Década Prodigiosa and the authors Pablo Motos and Rosana Arbelo.
-Other relevant artists of the Spanish music scene who performed at this stage were Esmeralda Grao, Paco Arrojo, Pasión Vega, Luis Livingstone, Mikel Herzog, A las 10 en casa, Barei (as part of the duo Dos Puntos), Jesús Cisneros and Inma Serrano.
+The event became international in 2004, adopting the name of Festival Internacional de la Canción de Benidorm (Benidorm International Song Festival), and ceased to be held after its 39th edition held in 2006 due to the lack of interest from the public and the media.
+During these last 14 editions, the media repercussion of the festival was null, despite awarding the first prize to Alazán, Coral Segovia, and La Década Prodigiosa, and the songwriters Pablo Motos and Rosana Arbelo.
+Other relevant artists of the Spanish music scene who performed at this stage were Esmeralda Grao, Paco Arrojo, Pasión Vega, Luis Livingstone, Mikel Herzog, A las 10 en casa, Barei (as part of the duo Dos Puntos), Jesús Cisneros, and Inma Serrano.

-The festival used to be broadcast by TVE, although during the 1960s and 1970s it was not broadcast entirely because it was a show designed mainly for the public gathered in Benidorm, not as much as a television programme.
+The festival used to be televised live by Televisión Española (TVE), although during the 1960s and 1970s only the final was broadcast, because the festival was designed mainly for the audience present in Benidorm, not as a television programme.
+The final of the 1973 festival was the first broadcast by some member broadcasters of the Organización de Televisión Iberoamericana (OTI) in Ibero-America, who received it live via satellite; and the final of the 1976 festival was the first broadcast in color.
 The editions from 1993 to 1996 were broadcast by Telecinco and from 1997, the broadcasting returned to TVE and the regional channel Canal Nou.
 The 2006 edition did not have national television coverage as TVE dissociated itself from the project and was only broadcast by Canal Nou.

 In Summer 2019, a commemorative exhibition to mark the 60th anniversary of the festival was held at the Museo Boca del Calvari and was visited by more than 10,000 people during its first month.